aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-segment-security.md

               # The name of the application.
               application: <str; required>

               # The action to take - note that platform support for the redirect action is limited.
+The "redirect" action also requires the 'next_hop' to be configured.
               action: <str; "forward" | "drop" | "redirect"; required>

               # Enable logging - note that platform support is limited.